tasxatzial/leaf-search-trees/README.md

-# lbst - A dictionary data structure
+# Leaf-oriented binary search trees

-Library for creating dictionaries, that is, sorted collections by key of (key, value) pairs.
+A data structure that can be used for storing dictionaries, which are sorted collections of (key, value) pairs, sorted by key.

 This version supports (key, value) pairs that have type (char*, void*).
-Pairs are sorted by key (ascending).

 The following functions are provided: